Dechrissen/website/blog/new-blog-engine.md

 title: A Shiny New Blog Engine
 date: 17 June 2021
 number: 5
-description: I discuss my upgraded blog engine project.
+description: An overview of my upgraded blog engine project.
 ---
 Get ready.
 This is a big one.